-In March 2014, we initiated a Phase 2 global, randomized, double-blind, placebo-controlled, parallel-group clinical trial that may enroll up to 40 patients who are currently not fully compliant with ketogenic diet and continue to have seizures.
+In March 2014, we initiated a Phase 2 global, randomized, double-blind, placebo-controlled, parallel-group clinical study that may enroll up to 40 patients who are currently not fully compliant with ketogenic diet and continue to have seizures.
 The primary efficacy objective is the reduction in frequency of seizures compared to placebo following a 6-week baseline period and subsequent 8-week placebo-controlled treatment period.
 Other efficacy objectives include cognitive function and movement disorder.
 The blinded treatment period will be followed by an open-label extension period in which patients will be treated with triheptanoin through week 52.
+Enrollment in the study has been slower than we originally anticipated due to the rare nature of the disease as well as the inclusion criteria of the study; the study is enrolling patients who are not currently on or compliant with the ketogenic diet and who have a minimum baseline seizure rate.
 Based on recently published results and in order to accelerate enrollment, we have amended the enrollment criteria to also include patients with only absence seizures.
-We expect to release interim data from this study in the second half of 2015.
+Subject to the final enrollment target and the rate of enrollment in the study, we expect to release interim data from this study around the end of 2015 or early 2016.
 We are exploring additional studies in patients with additional disease manifestations and diet regimens based on investigator feedback.

 In April 2015, positive data from an investigator-sponsored study of triheptanoin for the treatment of movement disorders associated with Glut1 DS were presented at the American Academy of Neurology Annual Meeting.
 The data showed a statistically significant 90% reduction in movement disorder events after treatment with triheptanoin (p=0.028) and a statistically significant increase in events after withdrawal from treatment with triheptanoin (p=0.043).
-Based on the study results, we intend to initiate a company-sponsored clinical study of triheptanoin in the Glut1 DS movement disorder phenotype and anticipate discussion with the FDA on final study design details in the second half of 2015.
+Based on the study results, we intend to initiate a company-sponsored clinical study of triheptanoin in the Glut1 DS movement disorder phenotype and we expect to discuss the details of final study design with the FDA in the second half of 2015.

-SA-ER (UX001) for the treatment of HIBM
+Ace-ER (UX001) for the treatment of GNE myopathy

-We are developing an extended-release, oral formulation of sialic acid, or SA-ER, for the treatment of hereditary inclusion body myopathy, or HIBM, which is also known as GNE myopathy.
-HIBM is characterized by severe progressive muscular myopathy, or disease in which muscle fibers do not function properly, with onset typically in the late teens or twenties.
-Patients with HIBM have a genetic defect in the gene coding for a particular enzyme that is involved in the first step in the biosynthesis of sialic acid.
-Therefore, HIBM patients have a sialic acid deficiency, which interferes with muscle function, leading to myopathy and atrophy.
+We are developing aceneuramic acid extended-release (Ace-ER), formerly known as sialic acid extended-release (SA-ER), which is an extended-release, oral formulation of sialic acid for the treatment of GNE myopathy, which is also known as hereditary inclusion body myopathy, or HIBM.
+GNE myopathy is characterized by severe progressive muscular myopathy, or disease in which muscle fibers do not function properly, with onset typically in the late teens or twenties.
+Patients with GNE myopathy have a genetic defect in the gene coding for a particular enzyme that is involved in the first step in the biosynthesis of sialic acid.
+Therefore, GNE myopathy patients have a sialic acid deficiency, which interferes with muscle function, leading to myopathy and atrophy.
 Patients typically lose major muscle function within ten to 20 years of diagnosis.
-There is no approved drug therapy for HIBM.
+There is no approved drug therapy for GNE myopathy.